mtimkovich/em/README.md

 ## License

-em is licensed under the 2-clause BSD License - see the LICENSE file for details.
+em is licensed under the Simplified BSD License.